 - A) Members of the City Council may convene at a time, date, and location to conduct the business of the City.
-Typically, Work Sessions will be scheduled on the first and/or third Monday of each month, prior to Regular Meetings or at any other time and day as necessary, and/or may meet in Work Sessions at such time, date, and location as determined by the Mayor. - B) Work Sessions are held for the purpose of presentations and discussions on such issues that require more in-depth consideration of the City Council than may be possible at a Regular Meeting.
+Typically, Work Sessions will be scheduled on the first and/or third Monday of each month prior to Regular Meetings or at any other time and day as necessary. - B) Work Sessions are held for the purpose of presentations and discussions on such issues that require more in-depth consideration of the City Council than may be possible at a Regular Meeting.
 No formal action of the City Council may be taken at such meetings, other than general consensus or conveying direction to Staff for further action.
 These meetings shall not provide for a "Citizen Comments/Appearances from the floor."